asotex/mmap-io/docs/API.md

 - Always: flush() is invoked after each update_region() call.
 - EveryBytes(n): increments a byte counter by the number of bytes written per update_region; when it reaches n, counter resets and flush() is called.
 - EveryWrites(w): increments a write counter per update_region; when it reaches w, counter resets and flush() is called.
-- EveryMillis(ms): Reserved for future time-based flushing.
-Currently behaves identically to Manual/Never (no automatic flushing).
-Time-based flushing would require a background thread which is not yet implemented.
+- EveryMillis(ms): Enables automatic time-based flushing using a background thread.
+Writes are tracked and the background thread flushes pending changes every `ms` milliseconds when there are dirty pages.
+The background thread automatically stops when the MemoryMappedFile is dropped.

 Notes:
 - Flush is best-effort and may not imply fsync semantics on all platforms.